Scottish Women in Sport: Activity

-The charity host an annual Awards Ceremony where trophies are given to sportswomen, coaches, teams and organisations who have excelled in the field of Scottish sport in the past 12 months.
+The charity hosts an annual Awards Ceremony where trophies are given to sportswomen, coaches, teams, and organizations who have excelled in the field of Scottish sport in the past 12 months.
 They also host an annual conference.

-The charity host a regular blog on the SWiS website with posts from sportswomen and those active in women's sport in Scotland.
+The charity hosts a regular blog on the SWiS website with posts from sportswomen and those active in women's sports in Scotland.

 In 2018 it launched the Scottish Women in Sport Hall of Fame, to celebrate past and current pioneers of women and girls sport in Scotland.